opensourcegrappler/mct/Readme.md

 ## Limitations aka todo's:

    - A gauge representing lean angle is the only available output.
-   - If the GPS signal is lost and picked up again the time elapsed between the last good location fix and the time when the next good fix is achieved is assumed to be the size of the timestep between GPS location fixes (5Hz = 0.2 secs).
-   - Overlay graphics are white in colour.
    - A red synchronisation light will flash twice at the start of the video.
 This is for use with some hardware I am building.